tablexi/restforce-db/README.md

 - **Update Prioritization.**
   When synchronization occurs, the most recently updated record, Salesforce or database, gets to make the final call about the values of _all_ of the fields it observes.
 This means that race conditions can and probably will happen if both systems are updated within the same polling interval.

+  Restforce::DB attempts to mitigate this effect by tracking change timestamps for internal updates.

 ## Development